 His work became prominent in the 1990s as digital compositing entered contemporary photography without abandoning pictorial richness.*1*2*3

-Representative work examples: the *World*, *Moon*, and *Venus* series are central because they show how Van Empel uses digital construction to create idealized, uncanny scenes in which nature, childhood, and social imagination become inseparable.*1*2*3
+Key examples include the *World*, *Moon*, and *Venus* series; they are central because they show how Van Empel uses digital construction to create idealized, uncanny scenes in which nature, childhood, and social imagination become inseparable.*1*2*3

-Why this method was chosen: interviews repeatedly show that Van Empel values realism while refusing documentary givenness.
+This method matters because interviews repeatedly show that Van Empel values realism while refusing documentary givenness.
 The point is not to reject reality, but to build an image that feels more concentrated, more “real” in affect, than any single straight photograph could provide.*1*2*3

-Relation to contemporaries or movements: his work can be linked to staged and post-photographic image practices, but differs from critical appropriation by preserving a powerful investment in beauty, pictorial absorption, and the psychologically charged portrait.*1*2
+In relation to contemporaries and movements, his work can be linked to staged and post-photographic image practices, but differs from critical appropriation by preserving a powerful investment in beauty, pictorial absorption, and the psychologically charged portrait.*1*2

-Guardian and museum materials consistently receive Van Empel through the tension between realism and unreality, which is a strong basis for final website prose.*1*2*3
+Guardian and museum materials consistently receive Van Empel through the tension between realism and unreality, which provides a strong interpretive basis.*1*2*3

-His critical importance is not just technical.
-Final text should stress that his method became historically significant because it transformed the debate about digital manipulation into a question of pictorial belief and desire.*1*2
+His critical importance is not just technical: his method became historically significant because it transformed the debate about digital manipulation into a question of pictorial belief and desire.*1*2

 The work’s reception often turns on its beauty, but the more durable point is that the beauty is inseparable from unease.*1*2*3